 Nana in the City by Lauren Castillo

 The boy doesn’t like the city where Nana lives, it’s loud and scary.
-Until Nana gives him a fancy red cape that makes him feel very brave.
+Nana gives him a fancy red cape that makes him feel very brave.
 And he and Nana walk through the city, discovering all that is wonderful about it.
-I loved the cape!
-I loved how it helped the boy be brave.
+I loved how the cape helped the boy be brave.
 Wonderful!

 Storm by Sam Usher